 Career Progressions as a firefighter.

-There is plenty of scope to progress in your career as a firefighter.
-After a number of years you can move to become:
+There is plenty of opportunity to progress in your career as a firefighter.
+After a number of years, you can move to become:

 - Chief Fire Officer